Learning State Representations via Retracing in Reinforcement Learning: Experimental Studies

 \subsection{Evaluation on Continuous Control Tasks}

 The performance of \textit{CCWM} and selected baseline algorithms is shown in Figure~\ref{fig: dmc_results}.
-The empirical results show that \textit{CCWM} generally achieves faster behaviour learning comparing to the baselines, which conforms with our hypothesis that utilising backward passes in addition to forward passes provides additional supervision, hence improving the sample efficiency of learning. \textit{CCWM} outperforms Dreamer on $5$ of the selected tasks, and is comparable to Dreamer on $2$ of the remaining $3$ tasks, in terms of both the sample efficiency and final convergence performance.
-In Appendix~\ref{sec: tsne}, we show that ``learning via retracing" indeed provides additional ``valid" supervision for model learning, hence improving sample efficiency.
+The empirical results show that \textit{CCWM} (without adaptive truncation introduced in Section~\ref{sec: truncation}) generally achieves faster behaviour learning comparing to the baselines, which conforms with our hypothesis that utilising backward passes in addition to forward passes provides additional supervision, hence improving the sample efficiency of learning (see also Appendix~\ref{sec: tsne}). \textit{CCWM} outperforms Dreamer on $5$ of the selected tasks, and is comparable to Dreamer on $2$ of the remaining $3$ tasks, in terms of both the sample efficiency and final convergence performance.
+We note the relative poor performance of CCWM on the Hopper Stand task, which might be accredited to the inherent large degree of irreversibility of the task, we shall examine how to deal with such irreversible tasks in Section~\ref{subsec: ablation}.

 Moreover, in the ``Cheetah Run" task, \textit{CCWM} converges at $\sim 900$ score with $\sim 5\times 10^{5}$ steps, whereas Dreamer, by the time it has received $1\times 10^{6}$ training steps, is yet to reach a comparable score.
 This demonstrates that ``learning via retracing" brings more benefits beyond plain sample efficiency, i.e., doubling the training steps does not eliminate the performance gap.
 This corresponds to our hypothesis that by explicitly conveying future information back to previous states, ``learning via retracing" enables the learning of task-aware representations that support stronger behaviour learning.
 To test our hypothesis, we empirically evaluate \textit{CCWM}'s ability of long-term predictive reconstructions and compare with Dreamer.
 To ensure fair comparison, we provide further training for Dreamer whenever necessary, such that the asymptotic performance is comparable with \textit{CCWM} (see Appendix~\ref{sec: details} for details).
 Figure~\ref{fig: rollout_comparison} shows that \textit{CCWM} consistently yields more accurate predictive reconstructions over a longer time span, on both the walker walk and cheetah run tasks.
 The empirical evidence confirms our hypothesis that by incorporating ``learning via retracing" into model learning enables the resulting latent space to support more accurate latent predictions, hence leading to stronger behaviour learning.
 Increased range of accurate latent prediction additionally enables \textit{CCWM} to perform better planning.
 We provide further analysis of predictive reconstruction in Appendix~\ref{sec: rollout}.